|

 the Bint Helwa

-descends scattered throughout their pedigrees.
+descends scattered throughout their mid-pedigrees.

-And we proudly look to this
+We proudly look to this

 linebreeding on Guemura to take our goals forward into the future generations with all

-lasting qualities and productive traits of this highly-regarded,
+athletic qualities, kindly dispositions, and productive traits of this highly-regarded,

 Guemura produced a